2mal3/No-Lag/README.md

 - Les entities can stand together on one block
 - If too many entities of the same type are too close to each other, all other entities of the species will be deleted.

-## Nice things others have said about the datapack:
+## Nice things others have said about the datapack

 - _"cool ty dude"_: zBestguy
 - _"Hi!
 I've been using this datapack for a couple of months on a aternos server (with paper), and it works perfectly well !"_: Expert MinerBenBepBob